polakowo/datadocs/docs/deep-learning/normalization.md

 #### Internal covariate shift

-- As learning progresses, each hidden unit’s input distribution changes every time there is a parameter update in the previous layer
-- This can result in most inputs being in the nonlinear regime of the activation function and slow down learning
-- This in turn makes training slow and requires a very small learning rate and a good parameter initialization
+- As learning progresses, each hidden unit’s input distribution changes every time there is a parameter update in the previous layer.
+This can result in most inputs being in the nonlinear regime of the activation function and slow down learning.
+This in turn makes training slow and requires a very small learning rate and a good parameter initialization.

-#### Solution

-- We can think of any layer in a neural network as the first layer of a smaller subsequent network
+- We can think of any layer in a neural network as the first layer of a smaller subsequent network.
 - BN is divided in two sub-operations:
-  - First sub-operation will normalize activation output, dimension-wise with zero mean and unit variance within a mini-batch of training set
+  - Normalize activation output, dimension-wise with zero mean and unit variance within a mini-batch of training set.
-  - Second sub-operation will optimally shift and scale these normalized activations.
+  - Shift and scale these normalized activations.

 #### 1. Normalization

-- The basic idea behind batch normalization is to limit covariate shift by normalizing the activations of each layer
 - By normalizing each layer, we're introducing a level of orthogonality between layers

 <img width=600 src="/datadocs/assets/prepro1.jpeg"/>